School Profile

 What Makes Our School Unique?

-Potomac's diversity is it greatest strength.
+Potomac's diversity is its greatest strength.
 From academics to athletics, Potomac students and faculty reflect pride in their school.
 Potomac has been recognized as a School of Excellence and has met or exceeded all required criteria for Virginia's Standards of Learning (SOL), through the installation of our core values.
-Students will behave at all times with Panther pride, will respect others and themselves through honesty and character, will obey all school policies and will encourage others through my words and actions.

 Potomac High School